 Here are the steps we recommended taking to evaluate a transactional site:

 Note: Transactional sites are classified by checking the technologies installed on the site - the presence of payment technologies (i.e., PayPal, Visa) will increase the likelihood a site will be classified as transactional.

-From Digital Research > Company Research > Website Analysis, enter a website you would like to analyze.
+From Research Intelligence > Company Research > Website Analysis, enter a website you would like to analyze.

 From the left menu, select Audience > Traffic and Engagement and select Monthly Visits.
 The monthly visits help us understand the total reach of a site.
 This can be trended out YoY to reveal true growth or decline.
 Unique visitors can be used to indicate the actual reach of a website.

 Next, go to Acquisition > Marketing Channels.
 This view reveals the paths through which people arrive at the site.
 Direct traffic indicates brand awareness and recognition.
 Organic search is traffic coming from search engines for branded or non-branded search terms.
 Paid search volume shows search terms that they are paying for via search engines.